Dietary Interventions for PCOS: One Size Doesn’t Fit All

 2. The Ketogenic Diet

-There is some buzz in the PCOS community about a recent study that showed the Ketogenic Diet to be a very beneficial way of eating for women with PCOS.
+There has been some buzz in the PCOS community recently about a study that showed the Ketogenic Diet to be a very helpful eating pattern for women with PCOS.

-For those who may be unfamiliar with the Ketogenic Diet, it’s a high fat, low carb, low-moderate protein diet that has been used successfully in a variety of clinical settings including childhood epilepsy and some cases of diabetes.
+For those who may be unfamiliar with the Ketogenic Diet, it’s a high-fat, low-carb, low-to-moderate protein diet that has been used successfully in a variety of clinical settings, including childhood epilepsy and some cases of diabetes.

-A traditional Ketogenic Diet is extremely limiting and most pop-culture keto diets are much more forgiving both in terms of carbs and of protein.
+A traditional Ketogenic Diet is extremely limiting and most pop-culture keto diets are much more forgiving towards both carbs and protein than traditional medical versions of the deit are.

 Fans of the Ketogenic Diet have been all about sharing that keto lifestyle with the PCOS community since the publication of this research…but there’s a catch.